NickG-Math/Mackey/Doc.md

 \section next Step 1: Calling the library

-Once Step 0 is complete, you can include ```<Mackey/Compute.h>``` to access the methods relating to the additive and multiplicative structure and Massey products, and ```<Mackey/Factorization.h>``` to access the factorization methods.
+Once Step 0 is complete, you can include ```<Mackey/Additive.h>``` to access the methods relating to the additive structure and ```<Mackey/Factorization.h>``` to access the factorization methods.
+The multiplicative structure and Massey products are found in ```<Mackey/Compute.h>``` but that's already included in the other two headers.

-For a demonstration you can use the cpp files included in the <a href="https://github.com/NickG-Math/Mackey/tree/master/Demo">Demo</a> folder together with the provided Implementation header files (Step 0).
+For a demonstration you can use the cpp files included in the <a href="https://github.com/NickG-Math/Mackey/tree/master/Demo">Demo</a> folder together with the provided Implementation header file (Step 0).

 \subsection coeff Coefficients and templates